pathaksomesh06/MISA/README.md

 ## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more information.
+Contributions are welcome!

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Support

-For support, please open an issue on our [GitHub Issues](https://github.com/your-repo/MISA/issues) page.
+For support, please open an issue on our [GitHub Issues](https://github.com/pathaksomesh06/MISA/issues) page.

-## Acknowledgements

-Special thanks to all contributors and the open-source community for their support.

 ---